-Where an employee feels he/she has been aggrieved by any decision of the Employer relating to promotion, transfer, or demotion, the employee may initiate a grievance.
+Where an employee feels they have been aggrieved by any decision of the Employer relating to promotion, transfer, or demotion, the employee may initiate a grievance.

-Employees who are not the successful applicant for a position may request, within five (5) calendar days of being informed they were not successful, that they be provided in writing with the reasons they were unsuccessful.
+Employees who are not the successful applicant for a position may request, within five calendar days of being informed they were not successful, that they be provided in writing with the reasons they were unsuccessful.

-An unsuccessful applicant may file a grievance at Step 1 within seven calendar days of receipt of the written reasons, outlined above.
+An unsuccessful applicant may file a grievance at Step 2 within 21 calendar days of receipt of the written reasons, outlined above.
 The Employer shall advise the successful applicant that a grievance has been filed on the posting.